YashasSamaga/AMX-Assembly-Docs/DOCUMENT.md

 A switch-case block is implemented using a [case table](https://en.wikipedia.org/wiki/Branch_table).
 A case table is merely a list of tuples consisting of a case number and its corresponding jump address.
-For a given case value, the AMX searches the case table and jumps to the correct jump address.
+For a given case value, the AMX searches the case table and jumps to the corresponding jump address.
 The case table records are arranged in ascending order of the case numbers.
-This allows the AMX to perform a binary search on the case table but the current version of AMX does not.
+This allows the AMX to perform a binary search on the case table but it may also do a linear search.

 The beginning of a switch-case block is marked by the `SWITCH` instruction.
-It takes an offset relative to the CIP register to the case table (which is also present in the code segment) as an operand.
-The case table formally begins with a `CASETBL` instruction which is followed by a series of `CASE` records each taking two parameters.
-The first case record has special meaning associated with its two parameters: the first parameter is the number of cases in the case table and the second parameter is the offset relative to the CIP register of the default case.
-If a default case isn't provided, the second parameter contains the offset relative to the CIP register of the instruction coming after the switch-case block.
+It takes an offset to the case table (which is also present in the code segment) as an operand.
+The case table formally begins with a `CASETBL` opcode (just a marker and is functionally unused in AMX) which is followed by a series of `CASE` records each taking two parameters.
+The parameters of the first case record have special meanings: the first parameter is the number of cases in the case table and the second parameter is the offset to the default case.
+If a default case isn't provided, the second parameter contains the offset to the instruction coming after the switch-case block.

-The rest of the `CASE` records contain the case value and its corresponding jump offset relative to the CIP register of its record.
+The rest of the `CASE` records contain the case value and its corresponding jump address.

 ```pawn
 switch(expression)